How to Apply

 Emory College and Oxford College undergraduates and graduate students from all seven of Emory’s graduate and professional schools are eligible to participate.
 Emory medical residents and post-doctoral fellows are also eligible to participate.
 Teams must be comprised of students enrolled in at least three different Emory schools.
 Emory teams of four-to-six students compete for cash prizes.

-The 2023 competition will be a hybrid virtual/in-person event.
-EGHI plans to hosts case advisor sessions with teams virtually while all other activities will be held in person.
-However, should the COVID-19 pandemic pose a serious health threat at the time of the competition, EGHI reserves the right to conduct the competition completely virtually.
+The 2024 competition will be a hybrid virtual/in-person event.
+EGHI plans to host case advisor sessions with teams virtually while all other activities will be held in person.

 First Place: $3,000